Government of Maryland: Legislative branch

 The state's legislative branch is styled as the General Assembly and consists of a 47-member Senate and a 141-member House of Delegates.
 It meets each year for 90 days to act on more than 2300 bills including the State's annual budget.
-The 426th Session began January 14, 2009 and adjourned April 13, 2009.
 Like the governor, members of both houses serve four-year terms.
 Each house elects its own officers, judges the qualifications and election of its own members, establishes rules for the conduct of its business, and may punish or expel its own members.

-The current pattern for distribution of seats began with the legislative apportionment plan of 1972 and has been revised every ten years thereafter according to the results of the decennial U.S. Census.
+The current pattern for distribution of seats began with the legislative apportionment plan of 1972 and has been revised every ten years thereafter according to the results of the decennial U.S. census.
 A Constitutional amendment, the plan created 47 legislative districts, many of which cross county boundaries to delineate districts relatively equal in population.
 Each legislative district elects one senator and three delegates.
 Some of the larger districts are divided into delegate subdistricts to provide local representation to areas not large enough to constitute an entire legislative district.

 The Senate is led by a President and the House by a Speaker whose respective duties and prerogatives enable them to influence the legislative process significantly.
 The President and the Speaker appoint the members of most committees and name their chairs and vice-chairs, except in the case of the Joint Committee on Investigation whose members elect their own officers.
 The President and Speaker preside over the daily sessions of their respective chambers, maintaining decorum and deciding points of order.
 As legislation is introduced, they assign it to a standing committee for consideration and a public hearing.